 Bridget rolled over in September and my days of having a baby that stayed were I left her, vanished in a puff of smoke.
 No longer could I put her on her activity mat while tending to the other two and expect her to still be there when I turned around.

 Liam and I had a trip to the final ever European Woodworking show in Essex.
 Woodworking is a huge passion of Liam’s and it’s nice that we had a day out to enjoy that together.
 He supports me massively with this blog so I was more than happy to go along and share in his hobby with him.
 We are now both currently making our own spoons from blanks that Liam was gifted from the guy that made these!
 Yes, I carve spoons now, don’t you know!
-Liam is currently working on his own woodworking directory which will have a few blog posts on it too at some point.
+Liam is currently working on his own website a few blog posts on it too at some point.

 I settled into the life of a school run mum, looking up ways to help Dexter learn to read tricky words and having a sense of routine for the first time in ages.
 In October I finally treated myself to the camera I’d been lusting after for ages and instantly started putting much better images in my blog posts (perhaps not this one as many of these were done on my phone).

 Liam and I took Olivia to Birmingham to have a look at the university and the kids and I took up rock painting as the ‘Love on the rocks’ swept across the country.